Pond to Pond Trail zoomed out map

 Skis and snowshoes only

 • Walking, fat bikes, dog sleds, and horses are not permitted.
 Trail users are REQUIRED to have skis or snowshoes with them while using this trail network.
 Landowners who participate in hosting the trail network are requested but not required to do the same on their own property.
 Trail users may of course remove their skis if they are not comfortable going up or down any given hill, or if the trail is glare ice.
 However, snow conditions can change unpredictably and quickly, depending on aspect, elevation, time of day and other factors.
 Deep postholes and shallow footprints alike wreck the trail surface at least until the next storm, possibly for the remainder of the season, and render the trail choppy and dangerous for other users.
 Snowshoeing and especially skiing are very awkward for a beginner but rapidly become far more natural and efficient than walking in bare boots in the snow.
 Little kids who don’t ski or may tire of skiing should have a sled or a pulk (sled with rigid poles for safe downhill control) to ride in.
 The bottom line is: Users need to have snow flotation with them and use it before they ruin the trail.
+Walkers without skis or snowshoes are encouraged to use the lake ice surface and the year-round footpath to Cardigan Point on Grafton Pond Reservation as noted on the map.

 • Absolutely no snowmobiles are allowed on Isinglass Trails except the authorized groomer and HONEST emergency rescue.
 If you want more places to ride, please get involved with a local snowmobile club.
 They are awesome and can always use extra help.